Napoleon-ZoomberParts/official-skid-list/README.md

 - Clown Reason: Got himself banned from r/minecraftclients (exposing pics of an underage femboy) and he got exposed for dating a femboy, L

 > **SyndicateNA**
-- Clown reason: Annoying 1.12 Larper who thought he could groom 1.8 groomers, instead got emasculated and now he is trying to cope
+- Clown reason: Annoying 1.12 Larper who thought he could groom 1.8 devs not knowing we are very good baiters, instead got emasculated and now he is trying to cope

 > **Innards**
 - Clown Reason: This uncultured swine has never left the anarchy community, he also testifies his "big name" yet he seems as nn as a Chinese Citzen who has gone "missing"